lovebarnowls/introd/static/Readme.txt

 For our practice images, because some students will finish faster than others, we may include unscored extra questions in the readme as an extension and challenge.

-For this image, here are some extension questions:
+For this image, here are some advanced extension questions:
 1) Create a group called 'superawesome'
 2) Add users courtney and ron to the group 'superawesome'
 3) Be sure you do NOT remove ron from sudo by accident.